 It filled a void by being the first all-women skate video, and it documented the crew’s world, style, and creativity.
 Villa Villa Cola continued to release zines and grow in numbers and by 2004, had partnered with Element skateboards, setting out to film the first all-women full-length, Getting Nowhere Faster.

 “Do you want me to run through the last 20 years of women’s skate videos? [laughs]” Krux Team Manager Alex White asked.
 “The very first all-women skate video I saw was in 1997 [Striking Fear Into the Hearts of Teenage Girls].
 I reached out to the crew and became a part of it.
 Vanessa Torres, Amy Caron, and I were living in Southern California, doing the pro skateboarding thing, whatever that was.
 Lisa Whitaker was filming us, as well as Jaime Reyes and all the vert girls like Jen O’Brien, Lynz Adams, and Cara-Beth Burnside.
-Ryan Kingman who was at Element at the time saw what we were working on and basically got behind the project.”
+Ryan Kingman who was at Element at the time saw what we were working on and basically got behind the project, as well as Josh Friedberg at 411VM and Johnny Schillereff at Element.”

 With Villa Villa Cola, Alex became part of a movement that despite lacking widespread recognition today, was groundbreaking with its efforts.
 “It was a crew video, rooted in this fantasy Villa Villa Cola world that Tiffany and Nicole Morgan were instrumental in creating–the skits and the craziness,” she explained.
 Getting Nowhere Faster came out on DVD but the distribution was really small.
 It didn’t get the benefit of immediately being on YouTube since it didn’t exist back then.”